codsen/codsen/packages/edit-package-json/README.md

 `set()` can set values by path, on a JSON string.

-**THIS IS AN EARLY STAGE OF THIS PROGRAM AND IT CAN'T CREATE NEW KEYS, IT WILL ONLY CHANGE VALUE IF KEY ALREADY EXISTS.**
+**THIS IS AN EARLY STAGE OF THIS PROGRAM AND IT CAN'T CREATE NEW KEYS, IT WILL ONLY CHANGE/DELETE VALUE IF KEY ALREADY EXISTS.**

 For now, this is the primary difference (from a more mature and more popular) `object-path`.